Skip to main content

 LPVcore.lpvidpoly

 The LPVcore.lpvidpoly class represents a DT or CT polynomial model structure similar to idpoly of the System Identification Toolbox.
-More specifically, the following model structure is supported:
+More specifically, the following rather general model structure is supported:

 A(ρ,ξ)y^=y+v,F(ρ,ξ)y=B(ρ,ξ)u,D(ρ,ξ)v=C(ρ,ξ)e,A(\rho, \xi) \hat{y} = y + v, \\[4pt] F(\rho, \xi) y = B(\rho, \xi) u, \\[4pt] D(\rho, \xi) v = C(\rho, \xi) e,